nahidul-fahim/nahidul-fahim/README.md

 # 🙋‍♂️ Hi there!
 Nahidul Islam here, your go-to MERN Stack magician.

-### 🚀 Aiming to climb the ranks from Junior Software Engineer to Senior in just 3 years.
+### 🚀 Aiming to climb the ranks from Junior position to Senior in just 3 years.

 ### 🌐 Dreaming big with plans to craft large-scale websites that dazzle.